pupil-labs/pupil-docs/user-docs/pupil-capture.md

 ```

 <aside class="notice">
-We have written an [this script](https://github.com/pupil-labs/pupil-helpers/blob/master/pupil_remote/remote_annotations.py) that sends remote annotations as a starting point for your integrations.
+<a href="https://github.com/pupil-labs/pupil-helpers/blob/master/pupil_remote/remote_annotations.py" title="remote annotation script">This script</a> demonstrates how to send remote annotations.
+Use this script as a starting point for your integrations.
 </aside>